The Divergence Index: A Decomposable Measure of Segregation and Inequality: The Divergence Index

-For discrete probability distributions \(P\) and \(Q\), the divergence of \(Q\) from \(P\) is defined as:\footnote{Following standard usage, I define \(0\log{0}=0\), because \(\lim_{x\rightarrow0}{\left(x\log{x}\right)}=0\).} \\ The \(Q\) distribution defines the standard against which segregation or inequality is measured.
+where \(m\) represents groups or categories.\footnote{Using the properties of logarithms, the Divergence Index can also be written as \(D\left(P\parallel Q\right)=\sum_{m=1}^{M}{P_m\left(\log{P_m}-\log{Q_m}\right)}\).} (Following standard usage, we can define \(0\log{0}=0\), because \(\lim_{x\rightarrow0}{\left(x\log{x}\right)}=0\).)
+The \(Q\) distribution defines the standard against which segregation or inequality is measured.
 It should represent the expected state of equality or evenness in the \(P\) distribution. \(Q\) can be theoretically determined or empirically derived.
-For example, it can be a standard probability distribution (e.g.~a normal or uniform distribution), a prior state of the \(P\) distribution, or the mean of the observed data (\(P\)).
-The index has known upper and lower bounds with substantive interpretations.
+For example, it can be a standard probability distribution (e.g., a normal or uniform distribution), a prior state of the \(P\) distribution, or the mean of the observed data (\(P\)).

+The Divergence Index has known upper and lower bounds with substantive interpretations.
 The minimum value is 0, indicating no difference between \(P\) and \(Q\).
-The maximum value can be less than or greater than 1.\footnote{The Divergence Index can be standardized to have a range of 0 to 1 by dividing by its maximum value for a given population.
+The maximum value can be less than or greater than 1.
+The index can be standardized to have a range of 0 to 1 by dividing by its maximum value for a given population.
 However, standardizing the index transforms it from an absolute to a relative measure of inequality and segregation, and negates several of its desirable properties, including aggregation equivalence and independence.
-(See \ref{tab:evalTable}.)}
+(See \ref{tab:evalTable}.)

-The Divergence Index is a non-symmetric measure of the dissimilarity between the two distributions (Bavaud 2009).\footnote{In contrast, entropy (\(E\)) is symmetric in \(P\left(x\right)\) and \(1-P\left(x\right)\).} The divergence of \(Q\) from \(P\) does not necessarily equal the divergence of \(P\) from \(Q\).\footnote{It is possible to calculate a symmetric version of the index as the sum of \(D\left(P\parallel Q\right)\) and \(D\left(Q\parallel P\right)\), but such an index does not capture the concepts of segregation and inequality that motivate this paper.} The asymmetry is an intentional feature of the measure.
-As Bavaud (2009) states, ``the asymmetry of the relative entropy does not constitute a defect, but perfectly matches the asymmetry between data and models'' (p.~57).
+The Divergence Index is a non-symmetric measure of the difference between two distributions \citep{Bavaud:2009fn}.\footnote{In contrast, entropy (\(E\)) is symmetric in \(P\left(x\right)\) and \(1-P\left(x\right)\).} The divergence of \(Q\) from \(P\) does not necessarily equal the divergence of \(P\) from \(Q\).
+The asymmetry is an intentional feature of the measure.
+As \citet{Bavaud:2009fn} states, ``the asymmetry of the relative entropy does not constitute a defect, but perfectly matches the asymmetry between data and models'' (p.~57).